divawalazeel/BA-Project/README.md

 ```

 ### 🗄️ Database Setup
 This project uses **AWS RDS PostgreSQL** for data storage.
-Ensure you have PostgreSQL ODBC Driver installed.
+Ensure you have RDS PostgreSQL credentials.

 #### 🔑 SQL Authorization
 Create a `.env` file named `rds-keys.env` and insert your database credentials: